Python function for querying BI data

 ("Bearbeiter", "Projektbearbeiter_2")

 • For a time dimension, the string value "Month".
-If the measures include at least one cut-off date value, then the time dimension ("Month") in the dimensions, otherwise there is an error.
+If at least one key date value is present in the measures, then the time dimension ("Month") must be present in the dimensions, otherwise there will be an error.

 • For a calculated dimension, a tuple consisting of the name of the calculated dimension, the class name, and an OCL expression: (<name>, <classname>, <OCL expression>).

-The OCL expression is evaluated on the result dimensions and leads to the actual result of the calculated dimension (e.g. for evaluation by customers of a project).
+The OCL expression is evaluated on the result dimension objects and leads to the actual result of the calculated dimension (e.g. for evaluation by customers of a project).

 • For a folder projection, a tuple consisting of the dimension name, the class name and the folder object whose subfolders represent the displayed dimensions: (<name>, <classname>, <ordner>).